austinv11/PrefixTrie/README.md

 Originally, this was meant to only deal with RNA barcode matching.
 As a result, keep in mind the following:

 1. The implementation does not attempt to support non-ASCII characters.
 It may work in some cases, but I won't make any behavioral guarantees.
-2. We assume that insertion/deletions are rare compared to substitutions, so if you enable indel support, you may get suboptimal results when there are multiple possible matches.
+2. We assume that insertion/deletions are slightly more rare compared to substitutions, so if you enable indel support, you may get suboptimal results when there are multiple possible matches.

 ## Implementation details in short